CSCI 151 Lab: The Sortimator

 Also note that there is a swap going on in this algorithm.
 You might

-method as you code below to
+consider implementing a swap method as you code below to

 make your life easier.